This post and its photos may contain affiliate links, view our disclosure policy.

-They might be feeling down on themselves because they aren’t great a baseball.
+They might feel down on themselves because they aren’t great at baseball.
 Well, maybe they just need to find their thing.
 Is it drawing, martial arts, music, dance?
-The possibilities are endless, and sometimes we just need to help our little ones find their passions.
+The possibilities are endless, and sometimes, we just need to help our little ones find their passions.

 Raising our youth to believe in themselves can be a difficult task.
 But it’s possible, and it’s such a glorious goal.

-If you’ve ever asked the tough question: “How do I build confidence in a child?” then I’m hoping you found a few answers here.
+If you’ve ever asked the tough question: “How do I build confidence in a child?”
+I hope you found a few answers here.

-These 20 self-esteem activities can help your kiddo believe in themselves, stand up for themselves, and change the internal story they tell themselves.
+These 20 self-esteem activities can help your kiddos believe in themselves, stand up for themselves, and change the internal story they tell themselves.